With the CyberItalian method you learn the language in 5 steps:

 You can contact a teacher via real-time chat, dedicated forums, or e-mail.

-Pinocchio is a character created in 1881 by the Italian writer Collodi.
-This famous Italian puppet will be your guide in the Lessons.
+Pinocchio is a character created in 1881 by Italian writer Carlo Collodi.
+This wooden puppet is very famous.

-Pinocchio represents the idea of 'personal growth' at all levels (intellectual and emotional).
 Personal growth is a very important factor in any learning process.
-Our lessons show a progression in this sense:

 Sure, take a FREE trial NOW, and see if you like studying online.
 Listen to the dialogues, have fun with the Activities and practice with the Lessons and the exercises.